Bloc by Bloc: The Arab-American vote in the shadow of Oct. 7

 Democrats are now paying the price

-But the AAI poll, taken in early October, showed Trump edging out Harris 42% to 41% among Arab American voters — a 12-point swing in Trump’s favor.
+But that AAI poll, taken in early October, showed Trump edging out Harris 42% to 41% among Arab-American voters.
 Expected turnout, meanwhile, has fallen from a historical average of 80% to around 60%.

-Given that Biden won Michigan by less than three points in 2020, and Pennsylvania by just over one point, Arab American voters’ choices – not only about whom to vote for but whether to vote at all — could shape the outcome in November.
+Given that Biden won Michigan by less than three points in 2020, and Pennsylvania by just over one point, Arab-American voters’ choices could shape the outcome in November.
 At the moment, Harris leads Trump by roughly one point in both states.

 Feeling ignored at a fraught moment